KapralOleh/travel/public_html/wp-content/plugins/slider-wd/readme.txt

 Published.
 Choose whether to publish the layer or not.

 3.2 Add Image Layer.
 You can add images of various dimensions to be set as layers.
+This is used when you plan to have photo slideshow, gallery, photo gallery or banner slider options.

 Dimensions.
 Set the dimensions of the image.
 Note that it will be best to select dimensions which correspond to the ratio of the original image, so that the image will not be distorted.
 Scale.
 By checking the box the image will be automatically scaled taking the provided width and keeping the original ratio of the image.
 Alt.
 Set the HTML attribute specified in the IMG tag to provide alternate text when an image on a Web page cannot be displayed.